Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkywayJS.markdown

 ### Step 5: Profit

 You've created a simple video conference.
 Easy, right?
-You can find an overview of all the methods and events Skyway offers (like *lockRoom*, *disableAudio* or *disableVideo*, etc...) in our API doc.
-Find the right doc for the version of Skyway you're using [in our version history](https://temasys.atlassian.net/wiki/display/TPD/Introducing+SkywayJS#IntroducingSkywayJS-Versionsupportandreleases).
+You can find an overview of all the methods and events Skyway offers (like *lockRoom*, *disableAudio* or *disableVideo*, etc...) in our [API doc](http://cdn.temasys.com.sg/skyway/skywayjs/latest/doc/classes/Skyway.html).

 Have fun, share this and let us know if you run into any [issues](http://github.com/Temasys/SkywayJS/issues)!